radical-cybertools/radical.pilot/docs/source/overview.rst

 executing.

-What is a Task (CU)?
+What is a Task (Task)?
 ============================

-In RP, tasks are called ``Tasks`` (CU, or 'task'), indicating that are independent and self-contained tasks of computation.
-Each CU represents a self-contained, executable part of the application's workload.
-A CU is described by the following attributes:
+In RP, tasks are called ``Tasks`` (Task, or 'task'), indicating that are independent and self-contained tasks of computation.
+Each Task represents a self-contained, executable part of the application's workload.
+A Task is described by the following attributes:

   * `executable`    : the name of the executable to be run on the target machines